Suyooo/discord-aran/README.md

 #### Bot Object

-The Bot Object is generally just a [Discord.JS client object](https://discord.js.org/#/docs/discord.js/14.0.3/class/Client), so check those docs for what you can do with it.
+The bot object is generally just a [Discord.JS client object](https://discord.js.org/#/docs/discord.js/14.0.3/class/Client), so check those docs for what you can do with it.
 For example, if you want to add a listener to general events (like `messageCreate` for all messages), you can do so by using the regular event listening methods on the bot object (`bot.on("messageCreate", async message => {...})`).